Latest news about PT Angkasa Pura II (Persero)

 President Director of PT Angkasa Pura II (Persero) or AP II Muhammad Awaluddin said the aviation sector responded positively to the issuance of the three regulations.

-"Seeing the data we received, the airline responded positively to the issuance of the three regulations.
+"Looking at the data we received, the airline responded positively to the issuance of the three regulations.
 The aviation sector is slowly returning to life and certainly AP II as the airport manager continues to closely monitor the running of health and hygiene protocols at the airport," Muhammad Awaluddin said in Jakarta, Wednesday (10) / 6/2020).

 He explained that flight frequency and passenger air traffic at Soekarno-Hatta Airport were believed to be slowly moving upward in the period of adaptation to this new habit.
 Angkasa Pura II also reminded all aircraft passengers, airport personnel, airline personnel and others to always wear masks, apply physical distancing according to signs at the airport, and wash their hands frequently.